-I ask a lot of questions.
-Many that I ask are so random that I get a lot of eye-rolls, blank stares, and shoulder shrugs.
-And I ask a lot of questions about my food—oh, not the food on the plate in front of me.
+I ask a lot of questions about my food—oh, not the food on the plate in front of me.
 I have eaten in too many foreign countries and permaculture events to stop and question that.
-No, I just eat, smile, and hope no one tells me until I have properly digested.
+No. I just eat, smile, and hope no one tells me until I have properly digested.

 I ask questions about food like this…where does it come from?
 What are the traditional ways to prepare it?
 Who has altered it and how?
 What do they do with this over in India, Russia, or South America?
 And how will this food nourish my family?

 My husband created a couscous ban in our house when our firstborn child was about 9 months old.
-We were picking it out of his chub-rolls for hours after dinner, and I am fairly confident that it contributed to the Bathtub Backup of ’06.
+We were picking it out of his chub-rolls for hours after dinner.
+I am fairly confident that it contributed to the Bathtub Backup of ’06.

 But what is couscous, really?

 If you have ever sat through one of my classes, you have heard about the various types of wheat and their common uses (hard flours for yeast-based goods, soft wheat for quick breads, yada and so on).
 Durum Wheat (also known as Semolina when in processed flour form) is the most common pasta flour and it is a high-protein wheat.

 Couscous is basically tiny wheat-balls made from wet clumps of Durum that have been dried and then steamed.
 It is a form of pasta that originated in North Africa and spread throughout many ancient cultures of the world.
 Couscous experts (can you believe it, I guess it’s true there is an expert for everything) debate about just how ancient this food is, but the 16th and 17th century recipes for it are virtually unchanged from the basic construction of it today (Wright, 2012).